Dibibk/GospelEra/replit.md

 # Overview

+**Project Name: Gospel Community Web**

 This is a full-stack web application built with React (frontend) and Express.js (backend), utilizing modern TypeScript development practices.
-The application appears to be a starter template with authentication capabilities, featuring a clean, responsive UI built with shadcn/ui components and Tailwind CSS.
-The backend is configured to use PostgreSQL with Drizzle ORM for database operations, though it currently includes a memory storage implementation as a fallback.
+The application is a social platform for Gospel Community engagement, featuring Instagram-like media upload functionality, user authentication, and community interaction features.
+It includes a clean, responsive UI built with shadcn/ui components and Tailwind CSS.
+The backend uses PostgreSQL with Drizzle ORM for database operations and Replit Object Storage for media files.

 # User Preferences